Tell All the People: Reception

 The song received a mixed reaction by critics.
 Creem Magazine called it "innocuous enough hippie call-to-arms with none of the jumbled wit of John Lennon's 'Come Together'."
 Rolling Stone critic Alec Dubro also related "Tell All the People" with "Touch Me" as "horn-string showpieces" for lead vocalist Jim Morrison which "stick that idiocy (of the Doors' typical reductio-ad-absurdum poetry) right up front and surround it", and derided the orchestral accompaniment as "the most cliche-ridden sounds".
 Cash Box described it as "slow, but rippling with the power of a large supporting group" and as having "a mighty sound."
+Record World called it "a big new hit – one of [the Doors'] best ever."